dialogosSoSe17/dialogosSoSe17.github.io/contribute.md

 The sub-navigation itself consists of a link to the introduction, followed by the juxtaposed links to the different sub-pages.
 The individual links are separated by two protected spaces.
 The link to the page to which the current file belongs is replaced by a plain text.

-Copy the sub-navigation from any other sub-page of the Developer documentation and edit it.
+Copy the sub-navigation from any other sub-page of the developer documentation and edit it.
 Our new sub-navigation looks as follows:
 ```
 ---
 [Introduction](/developerdocumentation.html) &nbsp;&nbsp; [Dummy-Seite 1](dummy1.html) &nbsp;&nbsp; [Dummy-Seite 2](dummy2.html) &nbsp;&nbsp; Dummy-Seite 3